 Regarding disclosure requirements, a series of initiatives gave rise to the issuance of voluntary standards.
 For example, the Task Force on Climate-related Financial Disclosures (TCFD) developed a set of voluntary, consistent disclosure recommendations for companies providing information to investors, lenders and insurance underwriters about their climate-related financial risks.
-The Global Reporting Initiative (GRI) launched its Sustainability Reporting Standards (GRI Standards) for sustainability reporting, in October 2016.
-In 2015, the International Integrated Reporting Council (IIRC) issued the International Integrated Reporting Standards board issued in November 2018 a set of 77 industry-specific standards to assist companies in disclosing useful and financially-material sustainability information to investors.
+The Global Reporting Initiative (GRI) introduced the first version of their GRI Guidelines in 2000 and launched its Sustainability Reporting Standards (GRI Standards) in October 2016 which build on the learnings of the GRI Guidelines.
+In 2015, the International Integrated Reporting Council (IIRC) issued the International Integrated Reporting Framework, which aims to accelerate the adoption of integrated reporting across the world.
+The Sustainability Accounting Standards Board issued in November 2018 a set of 77 industry-specific standards to assist companies in disclosing useful and financially-material sustainability information to investors.
 In addition to voluntary disclosure practices, the number of markets with mandatory requirements for ESG data disclosure has also risen, from four markets in 2012 to 16 markets in 2018.